-Dr. Vikas Aurora is an adult hematology, adult oncology, and medical oncology; he sees patients in Grapevine, TX and Bedford, TX.
+Dr. Vikas Aurora's areas of specialization are adult hematology, adult oncology, and medical oncology; he sees patients in Grapevine, TX and Bedford, TX.
 Dr. Aurora's clinical interests include bladder cancer, esophageal cancer, and rectal cancer.
 He takes Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
-He has an open panel.
-Dr. Aurora obtained his medical school training at the University of Texas Southwestern Medical School and the University of Texas Medical Branch School of Medicine and performed his residency at a hospital affiliated with the University of California, Davis.
+He graduated from the University of Texas Southwestern Medical School and the University of Texas Medical Branch School of Medicine.
+His residency was performed at a hospital affiliated with the University of California, Davis.
 Dr. Aurora is professionally affiliated with North Hills Hospital, Baylor Scott & White Health, and Texas Health Harris Methodist Hospital Hurst-Euless-Bedford.
 New patients are welcome to contact his office for an appointment.

 Relevant Interests: , esophageal cancer, colorectal problems, rectal cancer, stomach cancer, gastrointestinal cancer, pancreatic cancer

 All Interests: Abdominal Cancer, Hepatobiliary Cancer, Bile Duct Cancer, Thoracic Cancer, Kidney Cancer, Bone ...
 (Read more)